Feeding and caring for fish and sharks is a fun and rewarding career!

-This Job Shadow program takes a closer look at the field of fish and invertebrate husbandry.
-During this 3-hour program participants will:
+This Job Shadow class takes a closer look at the field of fish and invertebrate husbandry.
+During this 3-hour class participants will:

-- Hear from our aquarist staff what it takes to do their job
+- Hear from our aquarist staff what it takes to do their jobs

 - Visit various behind-the-scenes locations

-- Prepare food for and feed our largest exhibit, the 350,000-gallon tropical reef habitat
+- Prepare food for and feed animals in our largest exhibit, the 350,000-gallon Tropical Reef Habitat*

-- Feed the rays and do exhibit maintenance on the ray pool
+- Feed the rays and do exhibit maintenance on the Ray exhibit

-- Meet the aquarist that cares for our Giant Pacific Octopus and observe a feed
+- Meet the aquarist that cares for our giant Pacific octopus or sea dragons and observe a feed

 - Watch as a trained staff member cuts a window in a shark egg